sergeevsn/seisextractor/README.md

 Then it calculates mapping function from coordinates to inlines and crosslines.

 After well coordinates are read, the program iterates SEG-Y files and using RegularGridInterpolator, extracts values from the cubes to new pandas table.
-Finally the resulting file is saved as CSV table.
+Finally the resulting file is saved as CSV/Excel table.

 Download repository and run on test data:
 ```git clone https://github.com/sergeevsn/seisextractor.git```